salesforce-marketingcloud/FuelSDK-Java/README.md

 New Features in Version 1.6.0
 ------------
-* This version upgrades SDK to use log4j version 2.3.2 that contains fix for [Security Vulnerability CVE-2021-44832](https://logging.apache.org/log4j/2.x/security.html#CVE-2021-44832).
-Log4j upgrade introduces breaking changes to the way log4j is configured.
-This version of SDK is using Log4j2 bridge to help with version migration.
-If client overrides log4j properties they might need to be converted to the new log4j2 format.
-Please see this link for more details on migrating to log4j v2: https://logging.apache.org/log4j/log4j-2.3.2/manual/migration.html.
+* This version upgrades the SDK to use Log4j version 2.3.2 which contains a fix for [Security Vulnerability CVE-2021-44832](https://logging.apache.org/log4j/2.x/security.html#CVE-2021-44832).
+The Log4j upgrade introduces breaking changes to the way Log4j is configured.
+This version of the SDK is using the Log4j2 bridge to help with version migration.
+If you override Log4j properties they might need to be converted to the new Log4j2 format.
+Please see this link for more details on migrating to Log4j v2: https://logging.apache.org/log4j/log4j-2.3.2/manual/migration.html.

 New Features in Version 1.5.1
 ------------